An IT consulting company platform intent on organizing customer technical assets, credentials, and solutions into a web-accessible knowledgebase.

 Asset Wiki

-The wiki web service managed constantly changing information on customer goals and tech assets.
-It was valuable for quick access to everything from service tag numbers to hard drive replacement dates.
+The asset wiki web service allowed techs to collect and update constantly changing customer goals and tech assets.
+It provided quick access to everything from service tag numbers to hard drive replacement dates.

-Some customer wikis provided single click access to device info from hyperlinks on AutoCAD visualizations of customer office floor plans and server rack elevations that documented device, user, and network drop locations.
+Some customer wikis provided single click access to device, user, and network drop information from hyperlink tags on AutoCAD-based office floor plans and server rack elevations.

 Some wikis also included Visio-based network architecture diagrams.